 Diwali or the festival of lights is also commonly known as Deepavali.
 It is celebrated in November and is one of the most prominent festivals in the Hindu Calendar.
 Diwali vacations and holidays are the most interesting phases of the year in India.
 People celebrate this beautiful festival irrespective of religion and faith.
 This is a festival that encourages happiness, peace, and human love in people.

 On the day of Diwali, the return of Lord Ram to his home Ayodhya is celebrated.
 Due to events in past, Lord Ram’s father Dashrath had to promise his stepmother Kayekayi the exile of Ram for 14 years.
-To keep the value of his father’s words, he decides to give up the royal life of Palace and spend the next 14 years in the forest away from the Kingdom affairs.
+To keep the value of his father’s words, he decides to give up the royal life of the Palace and spend the next 14 years in the forest away from the Kingdom affairs.
 He was accompanied by his beautiful wife Sita and obedient younger brother Laxman.
-In the jungle, they enter into a war with the King of Lanka, Ravana when he finally seizes Sita in absence of both Ram and Laxman.
+In the jungle, they enter into a war with the King of Lanka, Ravana when he finally seizes Sita in the absence of both Ram and Laxman.

 After that, Ram forms an army with the support of Laxman, Hanuman, Sugreev, and later Vibhishan who was the younger brother of Ravana.
 They made an army of monkeys, popularly known as Vanar Sena, and fought with the Lanka army in Sri Lanka.
 Finally, Sri Ram kills Ravana and restores peace in the state of Lanka, and takes his wife back.
 This day is known as Dussera which marks the victory of the good side over the bad one.
 They return home in 20 days after completing 14 years of exile as well.
 To celebrate the return of their actual king Lord Ram, the people of Ayodhya lit Diyas and distributed sweets.
 Since then, the day is celebrated as Diwali.